-At Disability Credit Canada, we pride ourselves on helping disabled Canadians apply for CPP disability and Disability Tax Credit.
+At Disability Credit Canada, we take pride in helping disabled Canadians claim Disability Tax Credit.
 Give us a call today to get a free assessment.

 Anxiety Disorder: The terror of the invisible barrier